Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Partners Fund increased 3.29% in the second quarter, outperforming the Russell Midcap Growth Index by 443 basis points due to stock selection.
+Baron Partners Fund increased 3.72% in the third quarter, yet trailed the Russell Midcap Growth Index by 87 basis points due to stock selection.